jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ## Validate ISIS Topology

-In this lab we are using ISIS as the underlying IGP to establish link connectivity across routers **xrd01** -> **xrd07**.
-ISIS has basic settings pre-configured at startup in lab 1.
+Our topology is running ISIS as its underlying IGP with basic settings pre-configured at startup in lab 1.
 The student will want to confirm that they see a full ISIS topology.

 ![ISIS Topology](/topo_drawings/isis-topology-medium.png)

 For full size image see [LINK](/topo_drawings/isis-topology-large.png)

-The Cisco IOS-XR 7.5 Configuration guide for SR and ISIS can be found here: [LINK](https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/segment-routing/75x/b-segment-routing-cg-cisco8000-75x/configuring-segment-routing-for-is-is-protocol.html)
+The most recent IOS-XR Configuration guide for SR/SRv6 and ISIS can be found here: [LINK](https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/segment-routing/711x/configuration/guide/b-segment-routing-cg-cisco8000-711x.html)

-1. Log into each router and verify that ISIS is up and running on interfaces as identified in the ISIS topology diagram.
+1. SSH into each router and verify that ISIS is up and running on interfaces as identified in the ISIS topology diagram.
     ```
     RP/0/RP0/CPU0:xrd03#show isis interface brief
     Thu Dec 22 17:45:24.348 UTC